Parque Nacional Manuel Antonio

 Staying

-The wet season (May-November) brings afternoon rain and lower prices.
-The dry season (December-April) is peak tourism with better beach conditions but higher costs and more competition for park entry.
-The park exists year-round regardless of season.
+The wet season (May through November) brings afternoon rain, fewer tourists, and significantly lower prices.
+The dry season (December through April) has better beach conditions but higher costs and earlier-selling-out tickets.